top of page

 Our Auditory Processing Therapy Program consists of Phonemic Analysis and Synthesis, Phonemic Training, Speech in Noise, Localization, Short-Term Auditory Memory, Working Memory, Auditory Visual-Motor Integration, and Temporal/Rhythm Training.

-The program consists of weekly sessions and requires a minimum of 12 weeks and maximum of 14 weeks for the first round.
+The program consists of weekly sessions and requires a minimum of 12 weeks and a maximum of 14 weeks for the first round.
 Every week, progress is monitored utilizing qualitative and quantitative measures.

-As an experienced educator as well as educational audiologist, I proudly advocate for students who are demonstrating challenges in their instructional settings by working with administrators, teachers, agencies and participating as a member of the 504, Individual Family Service Plan (IFSP) or Individual Educational Plan (IEP) team, as needed.
+As an experienced educator as well as an educational audiologist, I proudly advocate for students who are demonstrating challenges in their instructional settings by working with administrators, teachers, and agencies and participating as a member of the 504, Individual Family Service Plan (IFSP) or Individual Educational Plan (IEP) team, as needed.

 About the Our Program